 Belle Africaine’s popularity continued for several years.
 But as with all crazes, it came to an end.
 By 1830, the French tailor Barthélemy Thimonnier created the first practical sewing machine that stitched 200 stitches a minute.
 That same year France invaded Algiers, which fell on 4 July.
 Before the new status of Algiers could be settled, Charles X abdicated after the July Monarchy issued in a liberal constitutional monarchy under Louis Philippe I, whose father was the guillotined Philippe Égalité.

 Everywhere things were changing.
 In the midst of all the changes, Belle Africaine seemed somewhat ordinary and commonplace.
-Yet, she still remained at Le Jardin des Plantes and did so for 18 years until she died.
+Yet, she still remained at Le Jardin des Plantes and did so for 18 more years until she died.
 After her death, officials ordered her stuffed.
-The stuffed Belle Africaine was then displayed in the foyer of the Jardin for many years.
-However, she was finally moved to the Museum of Natural History of La Rochelle, where she remains today.
+She was then displayed in the foyer of the Jardin for many years, but then finally moved to the Museum of Natural History of La Rochelle, where she remains today.

 - “Paris, July 3,” in London Evening Standard, 9, July, 1827, p.
 2.